Can’t afford to splash out on a hotel? We give you 27 great tips for bagging the best deal on your accommodation in our comprehensive guide below.

 Verdict: Equal to other comparison sites and sometimes better.
 Comprehensive but you may have to wade through unsuitable finds.

-As you begin your search for a cheap hotel using brokers, comparison sites and hotel sites directly, you’re going to need reviews.
-Because in the cheap hotel game a good deal is not always what it seems – you don’t want to find yourself staying in a dirty, noisy, unfriendly hole that looked okay in the photos and scored reasonably on the booking site.
+As you search for hotels you’re going to need reviews.
+Because in the competitive hotel game a good deal is not always what it seems – you don’t want to find yourself staying in a dirty, noisy, unfriendly hole that looked okay in the photos and scored reasonably on the booking site.

-Not all reviews are equal and it’s better to look to an independent site like TripAdvisor for a warts-and-all view.
+The hotel star rating system only applies to the UK but searching on sites like TripAdvisor will let you read reviews.
+Not all reviews are equal and it’s better to look to an independent site like TripAdvisor for a warts-and-all account.

 TripAdvisor AVERAGE 3 stars from 315 reviews “Adequate accommodation, but beware the noise of late-night revellers at the weekend”